deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 The maitre’d spun by with the wine list and a recommendation, which they agreed to with nods and murmurs.

-“She was pretty thrilled with your recommendation.”
+"She was pretty thrilled with your recommendation."
 He revealed.
-“So was
+"So was
-I. I think it’s exactly what she needs.”
+I. I think it’s exactly what she needs."

-“I hope so.”
+"I hope so."
 Jessica poured herself a small glass of water from the complimentary jug between them.
-“She’s…an amazing person, really.
-Her and your son both.”
+"She’s…an amazing person, really.
+Her and your son both."

-“Don’t I know it.”
+"Don’t I know it."
 Gabriel agreed.
-“I don’t think I’d be coping so well if I wasn’t so proud of them both.”
+"I don’t think I’d be coping so well if I wasn’t so proud of them both."

-“Yes, I heard Adam was an ‘*honor graduate*’?”
+"Yes, I heard Adam was an '*honor graduate*’?"

-“I barely recognised him!”
+"I barely recognised him!"
 Gabriel said.
-“He walked differently, he looked around differently, he was so much more…*focused*.”
+"He walked differently, he looked around differently, he was so much more…*focused*."
 He sighed.
-“I guess the military suits him.
+"I guess the military suits him.
 On the one hand I’m pleased, but on the other…you know, he’s signing up for a very dangerous life.
-After everything that’s happened…”
+After everything that’s happened…"

 Jess leaned forward, unconsciously echoing his sigh.
-“Heaven help us if we ever get used to the idea of our kids doing dangerous work.” she commented, and nodded along when he nodded.
+"Heaven help us if we ever get used to the idea of our kids doing dangerous work." she commented, and nodded along when he nodded.

-“*Si.* He’s his own man, and Ava’s her own woman.
-I just wish I knew how to make their lives…happier.”
+"*Si.* He’s his own man, and Ava’s her own woman.
+I just wish I knew how to make their lives…happier."

 Jess smiled.
-“Start by making your own life happier.” she suggested.
+"Start by making your own life happier." she suggested.

-“Well, that’s why I came down here.”
+"Well, that’s why I came down here."
 Gabriel said.

 Jess smiled and sipped her water.
-“I’m glad to hear it.”
+"I’m glad to hear it."

-“You think it’s that simple?”
+"You think it’s that simple?"
 Gabriel asked.
-“That I’ll help them by helping myself?”
+"That I’ll help them by helping myself?"

-“I do.”
+"I do."
 Jess nodded.
-“And they’ll help you by helping themselves.
-It’s plain how much the three of you love one another.”
+"And they’ll help you by helping themselves.
+It’s plain how much the three of you love one another."

 The wine arrived along with a couple of slim menus, which distracted them both for a few minutes as they mulled over their options and ordered.

-“Like you said.”
+"Like you said."
 Gabe continued once their orders were placed.
-“They’re amazing people.
-With everything that’s happened they’ve only grown tougher and more mature.”
+"They’re amazing people.
+With everything that’s happened they’ve only grown tougher and more mature."

-“What about you?”
+"What about you?"
 Jess asked him.

 Gabe just shrugged a little.
-“A little weaker in some ways, a little stronger in others.” he suggested.
-“I’m ready to date again, for instance.
-That’s a big step forward for me.”
+"A little weaker in some ways, a little stronger in others." he suggested.
+"I’m ready to date again, for instance.
+That’s a big step forward for me."

-“You still held a bit of a candle for your ex?
-I know it took me ages to get over my divorce...”
+"You still held a bit of a candle for your ex?
+I know it took me ages to get over my divorce…"

-“…No, I don’t think that’s it.”
+"…No, I don’t think that’s it."
 Gabe mulled it over.
-“I think I was more…bruised and weary, if that makes sense?”
+"I think I was more…bruised and weary, if that makes sense?"

-“I understand.”
+"I understand."
 Jess nodded, fiddling with the stem of her glass and listening to him with her chin on her hand.

-“What about you, does your ex-husband know you’re living on an alien world nowadays?”
+"What about you, does your ex-husband know you’re living on an alien world nowadays?"

 Jess giggled.
-“My ex-*wife* and I haven’t spoken in years.” she said.
-“I have no idea what she’s doing with her life, and I haven’t let her know what I’m doing with mine.”
+"My ex-*wife* and I haven’t spoken in years." she said.
+"I have no idea what she’s doing with her life, and I haven’t let her know what I’m doing with mine."

 Gabriel cleared his throat.
-“Sorry.”
+"Sorry."

-“Don’t be.”
+"Don’t be."
 She reassured him.
-“I only mention it when it’s relevant, and it’s only relevant with people who....”
+"I only mention it when it’s relevant, and it’s only relevant with people who…"

-“Who…?”
+"Who…?"

 She just winked at him.
 Her nose wrinkled a little when she did so, and Gabriel practically fell in love on the spot.

 He raised his glass.
-“To a good first date.” he proposed.
+"To a good first date." he proposed.

-She raised her eyebrows, picking up the wine glass but not yet meeting his toast. “*First* date?”
+She raised her eyebrows, picking up the wine glass but not yet meeting his toast. "*First* date?"

-“*First* date.” he repeated, projecting as much confidence as he could muster.
+"*First* date." he repeated, projecting as much confidence as he could muster.

 She smiled, causing her nose to wrinkle again, and her glass rang